kodavatimahendra/dissertation/README.md

   - Yes or No buttons

 Screen 4
 - Education portion that shows/explains how to work the app and how to access the help/crisis button.
-Ideally this would be a good spot to direct the client to input extra phone numbers into the help/crisis button page
+- Ideally this would be a good spot to direct the client to input extra phone numbers into the help/crisis button page
-- ability to pass this screen after first time log in (click button in box)

 Screen 5
 - list of tabs/modules they can click on
-- Psychoeducation tab

 Module 1 tab
 - Once opened, will administer the PCL-5 questionnaire and then the pain questions